Southampton end Everton’s unbeaten run with 2-0 win

 Goals from James Ward-Prowse and Che Adams ensured Carlo Ancelotti’s side became the final club to lose a game this season.

-Everton remains top of the standings with 13 points and a healthier goal difference than city rivals and reigning champions Liverpool.
+Everton remain top of the standings with 13 points and a healthier goal difference than city rivals and reigning champions Liverpool.

 But Southampton moved up to fifth with their third win in four matches.

 “We knew it was a good challenge for us.
 They came here unbeaten and we didn’t like that feeling.
-Our confidence was high,” Ward-Prowse said afterward.
+Our confidence was high,” Ward-Prowse said afterwards.

 “We were aggressive, we believe in what we are doing and we have the quality to go and score goals… This gives us a lot of confidence, we weren’t really troubled.”